Eliminate the Overwhelm of Severe Food Allergies with Simple Meal Plans -

 Tip 2: Stop the Recipe Search

 Imagine that you always had safe and delicious recipes at your fingertips.
 No matter WHAT day of the week it was, you have something that you could whip up.
-You wouldn’t need to spend your precious weekend hours looking up new recipes or desperately searching Pinterest or Google for something to make at the last minute.
+You wouldn’t need to spend your precious weekend hours looking for new recipes or desperately searching Pinterest or Google for something to make at the last minute.

 This is possible!!

-By grouping your recipes and re-using them in a strategic way you can always have something delicious and easy to make.
+When you’re creating your meal plan start by grouping your recipes and re-using them in a strategic way so you can always have something delicious and easy to make.

-What if you never had to worry whether you can trust a company’s labels or suffer from new-brand anxiety.
+What if you never had to worry whether you can trust a company’s labels or suffer from new-brand anxiety?
 Read on to find out how!

 How freeing would it be to pick up every single thing in the produce department and know that you could make it into a delicious meal without even thinking about what’s in it??
-Not only that, but cooking whole foods are way less expensive, healthier, and can be even more fresh and delicious than the pre-made allergy-friendly meals.
+Not only that, but cooking whole foods is way less expensive, healthier, and are more fresh and delicious than the pre-made allergy-friendly meals.